Champions League final: Paris police chief sorry for tear gassing Liverpool fans

 "It was obviously a failure, because people were pushed around or attacked even though we owed them security," Mr Lallement told the French Senate on Thursday.

-But he blamed the trouble on thousands of fake tickets and said his force was not prepared for the scale of the problem ahead of the final between Liverpool and Real Madrid on 28 May.
+He said his force was not prepared for the scale of the problem that thousands of fake tickets caused.

-He said that using tear gas outside the Stade de France was the only means they had to get the crowd to move back without charging at them: "I think it would have been a mistake to charge at people."
+He explained that using tear gas outside the Stade de France was the only means they had to get the crowd to move back without charging at them: "I think it would have been a mistake to charge at people."
 He added that appeals had been made for supporters to move back but they had not worked.

 The police chief was aware that families were caught up in the chaos but he insisted it was absolutely necessary for the match to get underway because the stadium was full.